js108/responsive-resume-template/README.md

   ],
 ```

-Add or subtract lines from the sections as nessisary.
+Add or subtract lines from the sections as necessary.

 If you're working on the css compile resume.scss to resume.css.
 Or just work straight off resume.css if you must.
 I didn't minify it.
 Though I almost did.
 You're going to want to advoid messing with most of it as it's the frameworks' code.